erokhinav/pgton/README.md

-Extension for Postgres to work with TON addresses.
+Extension for PostgreSQL to work with TON addresses.

 ``sudo make install``